coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    The message "Closed under the global context" indicates that the theorem or definition has no dependencies.

-.. cmd:: Print Opaque Dependencies @reference
+.. cmd:: Print Opaque Dependencies @smart_global

-   Displays the assumptions and opaque constants that :n:`@reference` depends on.
+   Displays the assumptions and opaque constants that :n:`@smart_global` depends on.

-.. cmd:: Print Transparent Dependencies @reference
+.. cmd:: Print Transparent Dependencies @smart_global

-   Displays the assumptions and  transparent constants that :n:`@reference` depends on.
+   Displays the assumptions and  transparent constants that :n:`@smart_global` depends on.

-.. cmd:: Print All Dependencies @reference
+.. cmd:: Print All Dependencies @smart_global

-   Displays all the assumptions and constants :n:`@reference` depends on.
+   Displays all the assumptions and constants :n:`@smart_global` depends on.

-.. cmd:: Locate @reference
+.. cmd:: Locate @smart_global

-   .. insertprodn reference reference
+   .. insertprodn smart_global smart_global

    .. prodn::
-      reference ::= @qualid
+      smart_global ::= @qualid
       | @string {? % @scope_key }

    Displays the full name of objects from |Coq|'s various qualified namespaces such as terms,